IM4FE/RecordsAPI/README.md

 Libraries such as **sqlalchemy(orm mode+async)** and **pydantic** were also used

 ### Tests - PyTest
+For starting tests use this command: `pytest tests/ -v --disable-warnings`

 ## Frontend
 **HTML/JS** frontend with **Tailwind CSS**